Using URL Rewrite Module 2.0

 Introduction

-This section of the documentation applies to the URL Rewrite Module Version 2.0 for IIS 7.
+This section of the documentation applies to the URL Rewrite 2.0 for IIS 7.

-Microsoft URL Rewrite Module 2.0 for IIS 7 is an incremental release that includes all the features from version 1.1, and adds support for outbound response headers and content rewriting.
+URL Rewrite 2.0 for IIS 7 and above is an incremental release that includes all the features from version 1.1, and adds support for .NET extensibility and for outbound response rewriting.
 More specifically, it can be used to:

 • Replace the URLs generated by a web application in the response HTML with a more user friendly and search engine friendly equivalent